Last Updated on

 Once the section is created, click the six dots that show when you hover over the top.
 These dots are the edit button in Elementor and are important as we’ll be using them a lot.

-So that our content is easy to read, we’re going to apply a background color to our outer container (and later a white background for our inner container).
-Here’s how to do this:
+So that our single post content is easy to read, we’re going to apply a background color to our outer container (and later a white background for our inner container):

 - Click ‘Edit Section’